 Additional admission requirements for the CLS program are listed below:

-- Hold an earned associates’ degree (or equivalent clinical and classroom training such as military training) in Clinical or Medical Laboratory Science or Medical Technology from a U.S. college or university accredited by a regional accrediting agency or one recognized by the U.S. Department of Education and CHEA (Applicants with degrees from foreign universities will have to undergo a transcript equivalency evaluation).
+1. Hold an earned associates’ degree (or equivalent clinical and classroom training such as military training) in Clinical or Medical Laboratory Science or Medical Technology from a NAACLS accredited U.S. college or university accredited by a regional accrediting agency or one recognized by the U.S. Department of Education and CHEA (Applicants with degrees from foreign universities will have to undergo a transcript equivalency evaluation).

-- Must have completed a clinical rotation in required areas of the clinical laboratory (confirmed by transcripts)
+3. Must have completed a clinical rotation in required areas of the clinical laboratory (confirmed by transcripts).

-- Must have completed Microbiology and College Chemistry with laboratory prior to Admission to the program (the student can be admitted as a University Studies student while these pre-requisites are being met (if applicable)
+4. Must have completed two of the following: Microbiology, College Chemistry, or Anatomy and Physiology with laboratory prior to Admission to the program (the student can be admitted as a University Studies student while these pre-requisites are being met (if applicable).

 MAJOR: CLINICAL LABORATORY SCIENCE

 English 1301, 1302 and 3 hours sophomore literature - 9 hours*